-1. The Company had the following share-based payment arrangement active for the years ended December 31, 2020 and 2019.
+1. The Company had the following share-based payment arrangement active for the years ended December 31, 2021 and 2020.

-Quantity granted Contract Vesting

-Arrangement type Grant date (thousand) period conditions

-Plan of employee 2019.11.26 3,000 5 years Service of

-stock options 2-4 years

-All of the above arrang

-All of the above arrangement are for equity-settled-share-based payments.
+Quantity granted Contract .
+Vesting Arrangement type Grant date (thousand) period conditions Plan of employee 2020.11.26 3,000 5 years Service of stock options 2-4 years All of the above arrangement are for equity-settled-share-based payments.